Supported Models#

 - Prompt caching — stable context sections are cached across invocations to reduce latency and cost

-The default model for managed agents is Claude (via AWS Bedrock).
+The default backend for managed agents is AWS Bedrock (backward compatible).
 The classification model for alert suppression and channel routing is Claude Haiku.

 Spending controls#